 Most recently, Monroe led the Weinberg Foundation in partnership with Baltimore’s Mayor Catherine Pugh and City Hall to create the Baltimore City Community Grants Program.
 With an initial $500,000 commitment from the Weinberg Foundation, this program provides grants of up to $10,000 per year for a maximum of two years to small nonprofits that provide direct services to low-income individuals and families in Baltimore City.

-Monroe’s previous professional roles include serving as the Chief Operating Officer for The Associated Jewish Community Federation of Baltimore, the Worldwide Director of Marketing for the international architectural firm Skidmore, Owings & Merrill, and as the marketing manager for the Jewish Community Centers of Chicago.
-For five years, Monroe served as an adjunct professor at The Johns Hopkins University teaching a graduate nonprofit marketing course at the University’s Institute for Policy Studies.
-Previous volunteer leadership roles include serving on the boards of the Greater Baltimore Committee, the Ronald McDonald House of Maryland, the Timber Grove Elementary PTA, and the marketing committee of the American Jewish Joint Distribution Committee.
+Previous professional roles include chief operating officer for The Associated Jewish Community Federation of Baltimore; the worldwide director of marketing for the international architectural firm Skidmore, Owings & Merrill; and marketing manager for the Jewish Community Centers of Chicago.
+For five years, Monroe also served as an adjunct professor at Johns Hopkins University where she taught a graduate nonprofit marketing course at the Institute for Policy Studies.